KwongSunny/TOA5T/README.md

     Random - random number generator, can also utilitize lists [DONE]
     permissions: n/a

-    Reactionrole - creates a reaction role post which users can react to to get roles [DONE]
+    Reactionrole - creates a reaction role post which users can react to to get roles [DONE]                NEED TO CHECK FOR @EVERYONE
     permissions: MANAGE_ROLES, ADMINISTRATOR

     Resetprefix - Resets the server's bot's prefix to it's default [DONE]